Validating Streaming JSON Documents with Learned VPAs: JSON Format

 \begin{example} An example of a JSON document is given in \Cref{fig:json_document}.
 We can see that this document is an object containing three keys: \verb!"title"!, whose associated value is a string value; \verb!"keywords"!, whose value is an array containing string values; and \verb!"conference"!, whose value is an object.
 This inner object contains two keys: \verb!"name"!, whose value is a string value; \verb!"year"!, whose value is an integer.

 \lstinputlisting[language=JSON, caption=A JSON document., label=fig:json_document]{figures/documents/example.json} \end{example}

 It is possible to navigate through JSON documents.
 If $J$ is an object and $k$ is a key, then $J[k]$ is the value $v$ such that the key-value pair $k\!:\!v$ appears in $J$.
 If $J$ is an array and $n$ is a natural number, then $J[n]$ is the $(n+1)$-th element of $J$.\footnote{Arrays are indexed from 0.} More generally, values can be retrieved from JSON documents by using \emph{JSON pointers}: sequences of references as defined previously.
-For instance, in \Cref{ex:JSONdocument}, \verb!/keywords/1! allows to retrieve the value \verb!"json document"!.
+For instance, in \Cref{ex:JSONdocument}, \verb!J[keywords][1]!, where \texttt{J} is the root of the document, allows to retrieve the value \verb!"JSON documents"!.